-Lua is a scripting language that may be used to create standalone programs as well as embedded languages.
+When it comes to Lua vs Ruby performance: the key takeaway for Lua is that it is a scripting language that may be used to create standalone programs as well as embedded languages.
 Although Lua is not as well-known as other programming languages, this is not owing to a lack of programming tools.

 Rails, or Ruby on Rails, is credited with being the driving force behind Ruby's popularity.
 ROR, which was founded in 2003, is another open-source framework developed in Ruby.
 ROR was created for programmers' convenience and attractive code.

 The main difference between Ruby and Ruby on Rails is their aim.
 Ruby is a programming language that was created in the 1990s with the goal of allowing developers to quickly create new projects with great performance.
 Ruby, like C++ and PHP, is a general-purpose programming language that can be used for a variety of purposes.
 The language has seen 1,082 releases since 2002, with outstanding outcomes in its repository.

 When it comes to choosing the correct back-end framework, the open-source status is the most important factor to consider.
 Ruby on Rails is free and open-source, which implies that anyone can use it without paying any additional fees.
 Developers working with Ruby on Rails can obtain the source code to use in their current projects.